Ignatius Singer: Early life

-Singer's Simplified Grammar of the Hungarian language was published in London in 1882 in Trübner's Collection of Simplified Grammars.
+Singer's Simplified Grammar of the Hungarian language was published in London in 1882 as part of Trübner's Collection of Simplified Grammars.
 The collection, devoted to the principal Asiatic and European languages, was edited by the English orientalist Edward Henry Palmer (1840-1882).

 Australia 1885–1891

 Reported as "just arrived from London" at Adelaide in February 1885, his first lecture in the colony was entitled "An Atheist's Apology and Defence".
-In a court case where he was called as a witness, he refused to take the oath on the grounds of his atheism.
+In a court case where he served as a witness, he refused to take the oath due to his atheism.

 Singer had to "perform menial offices" to earn a living in South Australia.
-Not long after his arrival he was giving speeches and taking part in demonstrations for the labour movement.
+Soon after his arrival he was giving speeches and participating with demonstrations for the benefit of the labouring class.
 He was described as "really a clever man, notwithstanding that he looks so insignificant.
 He is a little, old-style chap, with a stoop, but having a splendid head and a keen bright eye... with his determined face and his grotesque headgear...
 Germanish from habit to dress, though he has more of the French politeness than the Teutonic gruffness."
 His speeches were found impressive, "but the drawback to his general acceptance as a speaker is the unintelligibility which a thick foreign accent imparts to him".

 Campaigning

-Working with L. H. Berens, Singer played a leading part in establishing and editing a radical weekly journal, Our Commonwealth, a predecessor of The Herald of Adelaide.
-He became editor of this paper, which campaigned for social reform and rejected organised Christianity.
+Working with Lewis Berens (1855–1913), Singer played a major part in establishing and editing a radical weekly journal, Our Commonwealth, a predecessor of The Herald of Adelaide.
+He became editor of this newspaper, which campaigned for social reform and rejected organised Christianity.
 Singer and Berens were instrumental also in founding the Adelaide Democratic Club in 1887.

-Around 1886, together with Berens and others, Singer began a campaign in Adelaide for the taxation of land values as advocated by Henry George, who visited Adelaide in 1890.
-Singer became a leading figure among the Single Taxers of South Australia.
+About 1886, together with Berens and others, Singer began a campaign in Adelaide for the taxation of land values as advocated by Henry George, who visited Adelaide during 1890.
+Singer became known well in South Australia as a Single Taxer.

 Wool cleaning device

-While in Australia Singer developed a solvent scouring device using carbon bisulphide in the cleaning of sheep's wool.
-Later when back in England he set up this "very elaborate machine" at Messrs.
+While in Australia Singer developed a solvent scouring device using carbon bisulphide for cleaning sheep's wool.
+Later when back in England he installed this "very elaborate machine" at Messrs.
 Isaac Holden's works in Thornton Road, Bradford, and demonstrated it before the Society of Dyers and Colorists at Bradford Technical College.

 Return to England

 About 1891 Singer returned to England and settled in Yorkshire, as did Berens.
-Singer was "engaged in chemical works at Calverley, near Leeds" in the years up to 1898.
+Singer was "engaged in chemical works at Calverley, near Leeds" during the years prior to 1898.
 In 1893 he was working as a chemist in "an English cotton manufactory".

 The Story of My Dictatorship (1893)

-Singer and Berens jointly wrote The Story of My Dictatorship (1893), advocating tax reform.
-This was described as a "utopian novel clearly indicating Georgist influence", and sold over 100,000 copies.
+Singer and Berens jointly wrote The Story Of My Dictatorship (1893), a novel advocating tax reform.
+This was described as a "utopian novel clearly indicating Georgist influence", and sold more than 100,000 copies.